zjhiphop/ming-cli/packages/plugins/postcss-px2viewport/readme.md

   - If value is regexp, it checks to see if the property matches the regexp.
     - `[/^font$/]` will match `font` but not `font-size`
 - `minPixelValue` (Number) Set the minimum pixel value to replace.
+- `enableMaxScale` (Boolean) Whether to enable to scale the value based on the bigger value of media query
+- `maxPixelValue` (Number) The max value used to scale, when the page size is bigger than this value will only use this value to scale
+- `maxBreakpointsPixelValue` (Number) The max page size to scale, when screen size reached this value, page will not be scaled any more.
 - `enableConvertComment` (String) content of comment for enable convert px unit before the declaration.
 - `disableConvertComment` (String) content of comment for disable convert px unit before the declaration.
 - `mediaQuery` (Boolean) Allow px to be converted in media queries.